QuarticCat/detypify/README.md

 - **Tiny model**: 1.3 MiB (ONNX), fast to load and run
 - **Decent symbol set**: support 400+ symbols

+> [!WARNING]
+> For some unknown reason, the webpage doesn't function properly on Brave.

 ## News

 - 2024-04-06: This project has been integrated into [Tinymist](https://github.com/Myriad-Dreamin/tinymist).